BaileyJohannsmann/Journal/Week5_Journal.md

 - **Child themes**
   - I no longer had access to my Assignment WordPress site as I ran out of free student credits.
 I left the practical too late to recreate a WordPress site and then complete the practical.
 Instead of not doing the practical or doing a poor job I instead put time in to learn about child themes and I focussed more of my time to the creation of my LinkedIn profile and journal so that I could still achieve 4/8 for this weeks practical.
+  -
+- **LinkedIn profile**
+  - Learning more about LinkedIn was very valuable, it is a new platform to me and it opened my eyes to future employment avenues.
+It gives me another professional tool to help seek job oportunities and vacational work experience, which is a requirement for my Engineering degree.

 ## Career/Employability/Learning Insights